Arizona Home Buyer's Guide

-Begin the home buying process by speaking to a lender so you know what you can afford.
+To buy a home you will need to have funds for the Earnest Money, a Down Payment, and the Closing Costs.
+Begin the Arizona home buying process by speaking to a lender so you know what you can afford and which loan is right for you.
 Then explore areas in your price range.

 Here's a handy Phone App to you can use while driving through neighborhoods you like.
-It will give you an idea of area home values so you'll know if it's in your price range.
+It will give you an idea of the areas home values so you'll know if it's in your price range.

 The Arizona Buyer’s Advisory is a useful resource to learn the pros and cons of different area.

-Be sure to call your Sonoran Sky Real Estate agent early in the process to setup a customized home search.
-Keeping an eye on areas you like will help familiarize you with the market.
+Be sure to call your Sonoran Sky Real Estate agent early in the process for help discovering areas in your price range and to set up a customized home search so you can keep an eye on the market.

-If you are totally new to home buying, here are some things to consider.
+If you are a first time home buyer and totally new to the process, here are some things to consider.

 Examine your current situation and ask yourself these questions: